panik5467/maven-release-plugin/README.md

 ### Preparing the Release

-1. Perform some checks – there should be no uncommitted changes and the project should depend on no SNAPSHOT dependencies
+1. Perform some checks â€“ there should be no uncommitted changes and the project should depend on no SNAPSHOT dependencies

-2. Change the version of the project in the pom file to a full release number (remove SNAPSHOT suffix) – in our example – 0.1
+2. Change the version of the project in the pom file to a full release number (remove SNAPSHOT suffix) â€“ in our example â€“ 0.1

 3. Run the project test suites